decred/dcrtime/api/v2/api.md

 #### `Timestamp`

 Upload one digest to the time server from a pure HTML form data on the client side.
-This route exists to serve JS-disabled clients.
-The server adds this digest to a collection and eventually to a transaction that goes in a Decred block.
-This method returns immediately with the collection the digest has been added to.
-You must use the verify call to find out when it has been anchored to a block (which is done in batches at a set time interval that is not related to the api calls).
+This route exists to serve no-JS clients.
+Anchors the digest to the server the same way as batched ones.

 * **URL**

-  `/v2/timestamp/`
+  `/v2/timestamp`

 * **HTTP Method:**